 Theo Stocker takes a look at the Arcona 415, which the company claim to be the first production yacht to come with electric propulsion

 Electric propulsion is gradually becoming more and more mainstream for sailing yachts, and it makes sense.
-They’re virtually silent, maintenance free, have zero emissions and are ready at the touch of a button.
+Electric yachts are virtually silent, maintenance free, have zero emissions and are ready at the touch of a button.
 Arcona claims its new Arcona 415 is the first production yacht to come with electric propulsion as standard, and is designed into the boat from the very start.

 The new Arcona 415 comes with an Oceanvolt Servoprop 15kW motor/saildrive unit, with a variable pitch propeller to optimise efficiency and that switches to regenerative charging when sailing.
 This is reckoned to be equivalent to a 50hp inboard diesel for this size boat, and is powered by a 19kWh battery pack as standard.